martinakraus/angular-workshop/NgRx/Task_3_Reducer.md

 - Create a new file `book/store/book-collection.slice.ts`.
 - Create and export the interface `BookCollectionSlice` specifying the shape of your state slice.
-- Create a new file `book/store/book-collection.reducer.ts`.
+- Create a new file `book/store/book-collection.reducer.ts`. 'ng generate reducer book-collection'
+- Always use create function
 - Create a reducer function using _createReducer_.
 - Specify an initial state.
 - Handle the action `createBookStart`.